fanwz/use-hdf5/Python/README.md

 - About 3 stocks' data can be convert(create dataset and write data) to hdf5 in one second.

+- If processing all stocks(9000) in a dataset,about 18GB memory be occupied,it takes about 2mins to complete,and the size of hdf5 file is about 959MB.

 - If processed by filtered stock list,such as filtering out about 1800 stocks,It takes about 10mins and hdf5 file size is about 280MB.

 So I think switching in dataset and write a little data one by one may take most of time of converting all stock data,and if (create dataset)write data as more as possible in one time will be save much more time.